nnstreamer/nnstreamer/api/android/README.md

 $ cd $NNSTREAMER_ROOT
 $ bash ./api/android/build-android-lib.sh
 ```
+Specify the ABI to be built for with `--target\_abi={TARGET-ABI}`.

 #### Run the unit-test (Optional)

+To run the unit-test, you will need an Android Emulator running or a physical device connected and in usb debugging mode.
+Make sure to select the appropriate target ABI for the emulator.
 Before running the unit-test, you should download the test model and copy it into your target device manually.

 Make directory and copy test model and label files into the internal storage of your own Android target device.